seggiepants/100-days-of-code/log.md

 ### Day 28: February 2, 2020

-**Today's Progress**: Still super sick from the flu but I managed to do javascript datastructures on [freecodecamp.org](http://freecodecamp.org/learn).
+**Today's Progress**: Still super sick from the flu but I managed to do javascript datastructures on [freecodecamp](https://www.freecodecamp.org/learn).

 **Thoughts**: Really wish this flu would let up, I am going stir crazy just resting in bed.

+**Links to work**: (none for today)

+### Day 29: February 3, 2020

+**Today's Progress**: It snowed a bunch and I am still sick so I took another day off.
+(Hate needing to do that).
+Anyway I got through Basic Algorithm Scripting on [freecodecamp](https://www.freecodecamp.org/learn).
+Once I feel better I want to get back to more code.
+71 lessons left in javascript.

+**Thoughts**: Could have gone a bit faster if I didn't keep trying to use higher order array operations (but I don't regret trying to get a hang of them).
+Still soooooooo tired.
+Also a two hour call when you are mid way through is ... unfortunate.

 **Links to work**: (none for today)